 Technical assistance benefits low-income countries

-Integrating technical assistance with IMF surveillance and lending
+Integrating technical assistance with IMF monitoring and lending

-Technical assistance contributes to the effectiveness of the IMF’s surveillance and lending programs, and is an important complement to these other core IMF functions.
-Specialized technical assistance from the IMF helps build capacity in countries for effective policymaking, including in support of surveillance or lending operations.
-Conversely, surveillance and lending work results in policy and other experiences that further inform and strengthen the IMF’s technical assistance in line with international best practices.
+Technical assistance is an important complement to the IMF’s other core functions of surveillance and lending.
+Specialized technical assistance from the IMF helps build both institutional and human capacity in countries for effective policymaking.
+Moreover, the IMF’s surveillance and lending work often helps identify areas for strengthening the IMF’s technical assistance in line with international best practices.
 In view of these linkages, achieving greater integration between technical assistance, training, surveillance, and lending operations is a key priority for the IMF.

 Technical assistance covers core areas of IMF expertise